U.S. Department of State Seal

 Remember: The consular officer will make a final decision about a child’s eligibility for an immigrant visa later in the adoption process.

-Remember: Before you adopt a child in Cabo Verde, you must have completed the above four steps.
-Only after completing these steps can you proceed to finalize the adoption
+Remember: Before you adopt a child in Cabo Verde, you must have completed the above five steps.
+Only after completing these steps can you proceed to finalize the adoption.

 The process for finalizing the adoption in Cabo Verde generally includes the following: